acoupi/acoupi/docs/faq.md

 ### I want to use acoupi, but ...
 - **I don't know Python.** No problem.
 While acoupi is built in Python, it includes a variety of pre-built programs that you can use right out of the box.
-Follow the [installation guide](installation.md) to get started and have a look at the various pre-built [programs](programs.md) you can use.
+Follow the [__Tutorials Section__](tutorials/index.md) to get started and have a look at the various pre-built [programs](tutorials/programs.md) you can use.

 - **I don't have access to WiFi.** Acoupi does not require access to WiFi or any other wireless network.
 You can use acoupi as a standalone device, the audio recordings and audio classification results will be saved on the device's internal storage (i.e., the SD card).